 Now, another oft ignored yet large part of PC gaming library is the casual game.
-There is no questioning that the Wii pushed video games even more into mainstream American entertainment.
+There is no questioning that the Wii pushed video games even more into the limelight of American entertainment.
 But 90 million Wiis only touches the number people playing Famville (nearly 100 million) on Facebook.
-And Farmville is just one game and Facebook is projected to hit 1 billion users by August of this year.
+And Farmville is just one game and Facebook is projected to hit 1 billion users by August of this year (2012).

 In 2011, John Carmack, creator of id Tech, gave his thoughst on mobile technology in an interview.

 “It’s unquestionable that within a very short time, we’re going to have portable cell phones that are more powerful than the current-gen consoles… [A]lmost certainly, 2 years from now, there will be mobile devices more powerful than what we’re doing all these fabulous games on right now.”

 Looking at how Rage and Infinity Blade for iOS look, I would say that he’s correct.
 But that’s really not much of a stretch considering how much more powerful the iPad is than the original Xbox.
 But no matter how fast tablets become, laptops will always be faster.
 And no matter how fast laptops become, desktops will always be faster.
 As technology becomes smaller, lighter, cheaper and faster, there has to be a computer that is bigger, heavier, even cheaper and even faster on which that technology is built.
 The PC will always be the dominant technology in terms of power.